burneyburney/somethingNewEveryDay/README.md

-# Something New Every Day (that i have access to internet)
+# Something New Every Day (if i have access to internet)

 Mon - Sept 26, 7:55pm